utsav87589/Flight-Price-EDA/README.md

  -handled rest of the columns that included additonal_info, no of stops, date of journey, arrival time, dep time, duration, soruce, destination
  -now the dataset is clean with no categorical column/null value

+ ### day 3 update

+ - saved the data files, made qq plot for the source, destination, no of stops columns
+ - made another file and setup the data for the testing algorithms